getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 - PyPi (for Python)
 - RubyGems (for Ruby)

-Cuppa has already significantly simplified tracking upstreams in Solus and more recent efforts (that we'll get into later) have expanded our coverage as well.
+Cuppa has already significantly simplified tracking upstreams in Solus and more recent efforts have expanded our coverage as well.

-But it's one thing to be able to track an upstream and upgrade software, it's another to improve the reliability of upgrades and the minimize fallout from them.
+But it is one thing to be able to track an upstream and upgrade software, it is another to improve the reliability of upgrades and the minimize fallout from them.
 There are multiple aspects of stack upgrades which were in need of simplifying.
 One aspect is painting a clearer picture of the reverse dependencies of a package and another is enabling a reliable and most optimal path to a full stack upgrade without missing or skipping packages.

 To address this, Bryan worked on [eopkg-deps](https://github.com/DataDrake/eopkg-deps) for dependency tracking with eopkg.
-We're now able to fetch a list of forward and reverse dependencies of a package, as well as be provided a ToDo list of packages which need to be rebuild and in what order.
+We are now able to fetch a list of forward and reverse dependencies of a package, as well as be provided a ToDo list of packages which need to be rebuild and in what order.

 We immediately put eopkg-deps to the test with an upgrade to KDE Frameworks 5, Mesalib, dbus, evolution-data-server, gstreamer, and more **all in August**.

 Bryan worked on improving the resilience of upgrades with eopkg / pisi in August as well, resolving some edge cases that were discovered during the upgrade of a package.

 Lastly in August, I worked on more improvements for Budgie 10.5.
-I've always believed that Budgie should provide a balanced desktop experience for our users, enabling a reasonable level of curation / personalization out-of-the-box while still empowering our users (and downstreams such as Ubuntu Budgie) to open up a world of possibilities with Budgie applets.
+I have always believed that Budgie should provide a balanced desktop experience for our users, enabling a reasonable level of curation / personalization out-of-the-box while still empowering our users (and downstreams such as Ubuntu Budgie) to open up a world of possibilities with Budgie applets.

 One of my first actionable items in August was to expand on its personalization via Budgie Desktop Settings.
 I introduced a few goodies such as: